seapagan/py-maker/docs/quick-start.md

    be placed in the project root and no package folder will be created or referenced.

+## Choose to create an MkDocs site or not

+If you answer "y" to the question "Use MkDocs for documentation?", then the app will create a new MkDocs site in the `docs` folder, and will add the `mkdocs-material` theme to the `mkdocs.yml` file along with a few other useful plugins and markdown extensions.

 ## Command line options

 There are a few command line options that can be used to customise the build